“For me, the camera is a sketchbook, an instrument of intuition and spontaneity.” -Henri Cartier-Bresson

 Black and white analog photography is a fun and classic medium to work with.
 During the semester students will learn the process of taking successful analog photographs (with a 35mm manual analog camera) and will learn how to use the SAA’s black and white darkroom.
-Different photographers will be look to for visual inspiration and technique.
+Students will be encouraged to look at the work of different photographers for visual inspiration and technique.
 In addition to traditional negatives, students will have the opportunity to make their own non-traditional negative using transparencies.

-*NOTE: The SAA has a limited number of film cameras which can be checked out on a first come, first served basis.
+*NOTE: The SAA has a limited number of film cameras which can be checked out on the class meeting.
 Students provide their own film and paper.
-Darkroom chemistry is provided.
+Darkroom chemistry is provided by the SAA.

 - One box of RC multigrade black and white photo paper, 8 x 10 N finish (pearl)